-Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health and that millions of other women were suffering in silence.
-Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the books publication, she founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.
-Sherrie recognized the need for evolution of awareness, screening, education, support, and research for POP and is APOPS Founder and Executive Director.
+Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health, and that millions of other women were suffering in silence.
+Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the publication of the 1st Edition, founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.

 APOPS Board of Directors

-APOPS Board of Directors (governing body) recognizes the value in a balanced board of representation between health care professionals from various disciplines, non-medical professionals from legal and business avenues, and most importantly, patients who have experienced pelvic organ prolapse.
+APOPS' Board of Directors (governing body) recognizes the value of a balanced board of representation between healthcare professionals from various disciplines, non-medical professionals from legal and business backdrops, and most importantly, women who have experienced pelvic organ prolapse.

 Director Susanne Vella, Organization and Program Development

-Director Mary Pippen, POPS Forum Administrator, Patient Voice, External Development Committee
+Director Mary Pippen, POPS Forum Moderator, Internal Development Committee

 Mary Pippen was diagnosed with POP at the age of 50 in 2014.
 She joined the POPS Facebook Support Forum where she immediately benefited from the support of the women on the forum.
 After two surgeries, Mary became a voice of support for other women in the forum, and gained a passion for the mission of APOPS.
 In November of 2015 Mary joined the POPS Administration team, APOPS Facebook based online support forum, providing support to women from around the world with POP, and a structured, and guiding the structured, safe, secure forum environment.
 Mary additionally engages at a significant level in the development of APOPS vision, projects, and activities, including APOPS annual Stigma Stride walkathon and APOPS annual Women’s Pelvic Health Conference.
 Mary participated as a patient on the POP Patient Panel at APOPS 2016 Women’s Pelvic Health Congress and APOPS 2017 IUGA workshop patient panel.